Probiotic Product

 The public listing describes one capsule daily, with 30 capsules per bottle and 30 servings per container.
 The active formula is centered on 20 billion CFU of Lactobacillus rhamnosus GG plus 200 mg inulin.

 That matters because this is not a broad multi-strain formula.
 It is mainly an LGG product with a small prebiotic add-on.
-If you are new to label reading, our explainers on what CFU means on a probiotic label and how to compare probiotic products can help.
+If you are new to label reading, our explainers on what CFU means on a probiotic label, how to compare probiotic products, and the Probiotic Shelf-Life and Storage Guide can help.

 Other listed ingredients include hydroxypropyl methylcellulose, vegetable magnesium stearate, and colors including titanium dioxide, FD&C red #40, and FD&C blue #1.